araobp/neutron-lan/SETUP.md

 [Step1] Create an image of Debian/Ubuntu with Open vSwitch installed

+You need to copy the following deb packages to the Docker containers:
+- openvswitch-switch_*.deb
+- openvswitch-common_*.deb

+Then "dpkg -i" to install them.

 [Step2] Allow ssh root login to the Docker container
 ```
 /etc/ssh/ssh_config